Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Introduction

-When modeling the fluxes from the ejecta dust \citep{dwe15, wesson2015}, the distribution of dust within the He-core is always assumed to be uniform, or to scale with the densities of the clumps.
-This therefore ignores the fact that from the centre of the ejecta to its outer edge along any random line of sight, different clumps may have different efficiency, composition, and timescale for dust production, affecting the overall opacities and fluxes.
+When modeling the fluxes from the ejecta dust \citep{dwe15, wesson2015}, the distribution of dust within the He core is always assumed to be uniform or to scale with the densities of the clumps.
+This therefore ignores the fact that, from the center of the ejecta to the outer edge along any random line of sight, different clumps may have a different efficiency, composition, and timescale for dust production, affecting the overall opacities and fluxes.
 In addition, the evolution of dust composition, in other words, how the relative masses of each dust type can evolve differently, is also not accounted for.
-The impact of these factors are further compounded, when the geometric shape of the ejecta is not a spherical, isotropic one; for instance the elongated structure of the evolving ejecta of SN~1987A \citep{matsuura2017} is estimated to fit well with an ellipsoidal geometry \citep{kjaer_2010}.
+The impact of these factors are further compounded when the geometric shape of the ejecta is not a spherical, isotropic one; for instance, the elongated structure of the evolving ejecta of SN~1987A \citep{matsuura2017} is estimated to fit well with an ellipsoidal geometry \citep{kjaer_2010}.

-The advanced radiative transfer models addressing the nebular phase of the SN ejecta enable us to better quantify the ejecta conditions, such as the distribution of clumps or the distribution of gas temperatures within the He-core \citep{dessart_2018, dessart_2020}, with a much improved understanding of the molecular cooling, especially by CO molecules \citep{liljegren_2020}.

-Based on the above, in this paper, we adopt a more realistic and higher resolution model for the evolution of the physical conditions in the SN ejecta.
-Applying the gas phase chemistry developed by \cite{sar13, sar15}, on the upgraded model of the physical conditions, we derive the distribution and evolution of dust masses in a clumpy SN ejecta in the spatial as well as temporal space.
+The advanced radiative transfer models that address the nebular phase of SNe enable us to better quantify the ejecta conditions, such as the distribution of clumps or the distribution of gas temperatures within the He core \citep{dessart_2018, dessart_2020}, with a much improved understanding of the molecular cooling, especially by CO molecules \citep{liljegren_2020}.
+Based on that, in this paper, we adopt a more realistic and higher-resolution model for the evolution of the physical conditions in SN ejecta.
+Applying the gas phase chemistry developed by \cite{sar13, sar15} to the upgraded model of the physical conditions, we derive the distribution and evolution of dust masses in clumpy SN ejecta in the spatial as well as temporal space.
 Using this generic distribution of dust, we calculate the opacities of the ejecta, and derive the resulting luminosities and fluxes.
-Having SN~1987A in mind, we also present a case, where an ellipsoidal shape is assumed for the ejecta, to estimate the dust distribution, column densities, and fluxes, as a function of the viewing angle.
+Having SN~1987A in mind, we also present a case where an ellipsoidal shape is assumed for the ejecta, to estimate the dust distribution, column densities, and fluxes, as a function of the viewing angle.
 This is the first study to account for the effect of anisotropy on the chemistry of dust formation.
-Moreover, this is also the first attempt to calculate the fluxes from the dust formed in the SN ejecta, using a generic, non-uniform distribution of dust.
+Moreover, this is also the first attempt to calculate the fluxes from the dust formed in the SN ejecta using a generic, nonuniform distribution of dust.